Crassula capitella subsp. thyrsiflora 'Pagoda Village'

 Crassula 'Pagoda Village'

 Crassula capitella subsp. thyrsiflora 'Pagoda Village', also known as Crassula 'Pagoda Village', is a unique succulent that forms rosettes of leaves that change the color from green, red to purple.
 Flowers appear at the ends of the up to 10 inch (25 cm) long pagoda chains.
-The tiny white flowers are up to 0.25 inch (0.6 cm) in diameter.
+They are tiny, white and up to 0.25 inch (0.6 cm) in diameter.
 C. capitella subsp. thyrsiflora is a variable subspecies, consequently this cultivar is also variable.

 How to Grow and Care

 Crassulas are easy to grow but susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, ensure to pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.

 Repot as needed, preferably during the warm season.
 To repot your Crassula, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill it with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 Learn more at How to Grow and Care for Crassula.

 - Back to genus Crassula